 Parish Pastoral Council Members:

-To contact member by email, click on names below
+To contact a member by email, click on their name below:

 Back to Top

 On July 19, 1989, Bishop James D. Niedergeses, Bishop of Nashville, officially decreed and published the boundaries and limits for a new Brentwood parish and named Father Edward T. Alberts as the pastor.
 On August 6, 1989, the first community-wide Mass was celebrated at 10:30AM in the Brentwood High School's Auditorium.
 The parish was known as Brentwood Catholic Community until it became officially known as Holy Family Catholic Church.
 With close to 300 registered families and over 400 students in the Religious Education program, the parish was up and running.

 In October of 1989, a Planning Commission was established to set priorities and plan for the future.
 Over the course of the next two years, the Commission developed a Parish Mission Statement, a parish Covenant (By-laws), and looked for a suitable tract of land on which to build the church.
 The Finance Board was formed during the same time.